CelliesProjects/aquacontrol32-pio/README.md

 ![editor](https://github.com/user-attachments/assets/65d36678-d3d9-4f20-9c3a-0ab2893e1b3b)

-- Add timers by clicking on the grid
+- Add timers by click-dragging on the grid
 - To adjust timers drag and drop a timer handle to another location
 - The first timer can not be deleted but the intensity can be set
 - No touch handlers are defined so it will not work on a touch device